Practical Skills – Center for Lawyering Skills

-The practical skills classroom is surrounded by small rooms, each separated by one-way mirrors.
+The practical skills classroom is surrounded by small rooms.
 Here, instructors can view and hear client interviews, negotiations, and depositions unseen by students.
 Simulations can also be recorded for later review.

 Liberty Law students successfully demonstrate their legal skills in competitions with law students from across the country.
 Liberty University School of Law competitive teams have become recognized as top finishers in a variety of regional and national tournaments that require practical, real-world legal skills.
 These opportunities include the following:

 - Moot Court

 Liberty Law students regularly place among the top ranked participants in these events.
 Our students also often gain first and second place regional and national team finishes and other individual awards, including several top oralist and best brief awards.